sstraust/easyreagent/README.md

 I want to make this a good library, and I _will_ build it :D

 (within reason)

+## Advanced Components
+Advanced components are components that span both the client and the server.

+An example is a comments section that contains the comments UI (i.e. a textbox, and a list of comments), but then _ALSO_ writes the comments to a database, and has a real backend.

+### Login Flow
+< doesn't exist yet>

 # Installation
 To get this library, add